rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 ### Required

-* A descriptive repo name makes your kickstart easy to find and understand
+* A descriptive repo name makes your quickstart easy to find and understand
-* `README.md` - please use README structure found in [ai-kickstart-template](https://github.com/rh-ai-kickstart/ai-kickstart-template)
+* `README.md` - please use README structure found in [ai-quickstart-template](https://github.com/rh-ai-quickstart/ai-quickstart-template)
 * Put the images your README uses in the `assets/images/` folder
 * Be as descriptive as possible!
 REMEMBER: you aren't just documenting code, you're documenting the use case
 * Add a description to your repo's About section

 ### Optional, but encouraged
-* Add "[tags](#tag-your-kickstart)" to the About section of your kickstart
+* Add "[tags](#tag-your-quickstart)" to the About section of your quickstart

 ## What criteria are we using?